bibanon/bibanon/Uncle-Anon-2.md

 We're almost at the bump limit so I'm starting a new thread.
 Also, I'm incredibly emotional, mostly angry, considering what happened.

+# Part Four

+## OP
+The past 3 days have been insane for me.
+I'm no longer telling a story here.
+I'm not sugar coating it.
+Either I win at life here or I leave with nothing.

+I got Cassie to talk to me.
+I have a little metal rod-key that opens my door from the outside.
+I forget what they are called.
+She cried again as soon as she saw me and she hugged me for comfort.
+Not bad, I guess.

+I talked to her about Mike.
+This is intense shit.
+I of course explained that it definitely wasn't her fault.
+I told her I would prove it with the note.
+I hadn't read it yet, like I said, but I had a feeling what it would say.
+Here it is word for word.
+It's a little short, but…

+>FOR THE EYES OF [MY NAME] AND THOSE WHO WILL HANDLE MY WILL:
+>The Eagle is dead.
+My dream is dead.
+I want out.
+I want anon to look after Cassie for now on, I trust him.
+Anon, I'm sorry if this is a burden.
+I'm so sorry.
+Forgive me.
+You're a good caretaker.
+I also give posession of everything I own to Anon.
+He will know what to do with it.
+>Please keep Cassie happy.

+## Anon
+That's it, or more?

+## OP
+More.
+This is "posting as it's happening".
+Right now, Cassie is making a decision and I'm waiting.
+What decision?
+Well… Let me post.

+## OP
+So the will said nothing about Mike hating what we did.
+She still isn't happy, though.
+Neither of us are.
+But she's finally talking to me again.
+I explained to her the enormity of our relationship.
+She isn't stupid, she already knew.
+I would be her legal guardian.

+So I asked her what she is comfortable with.
+Being together, or being a child.
+She doesn't know.
+I told her I understand, and this is a terrible time.
+I said if she wants to make anything work, she needs to have a clear goal in her mind.
+She has to decide this is what's right for her.
+Before she went to think, we had both broken out crying.
+My eyelids are thick with tears and so are hers.

+I usually am the decision maker, but this is what I did.
+And now I wait.
+If she doesn't want to, I'm turning her to someone else and turning myself in.
+If she still believes I'm her soulmate, I'll do what I can to make this work.
+Cause my desire was always there.
+I had just repressed it until now.

+I love her.

+## Anon
+You just dumped all the issues onto a 13 year old child instead of yourself.

+_You have so much fucking responsibilies toward "Cassie" now Anon.
+There is no easy way in this situation.
+Her happinness and even her life is between your hand.
+You can't fuck up this time OP._

+&gt;turning myself in<br>
+Don't you dare, anon.
+I know you'd be crushed if she said she didn't want to be with you, but you're her only family left.
+If she tells you that she wants to be your daughter and not your lover, then you just need to suck it up.
+Don't turn yourself in, no matter what, or she'll become a ward of the state and that never, ever ends well for children.

+## OP
+&gt;there was clearly a point where we had to stop and we passed it<br>
+&gt;let's not keep going and see what happens.<br>
+Or, can I even do that?
+The awkwardness would be hell.

+Okay well I'm not turning myself in.
+(It didn't take that much convincing, jail sucks.)
+Did I fuck up for having her choose?
+Maybe.
+I won't apologize for it.
+I want to hear that she wants to move forward with me.

+That sounded incredibly selfish.
+Holy shit.
+I'm fixing this right now.

+## OP
+We're at my house.
+Sorry for confusion.
+She locked herself in my bedroom but I have a key-like thing that opens that door.
+I decided to be there and help her make a decision.
+I don't know what I'm doing is right.
+I just hope it works out.
+Right now she's trying to sleep.
+I doubt the night is over.
+This is about what happened.

+I came in and apologized for not thinking straight. this is a bad time to force a decision upon her like that.
+I explained that for now, I'm going to try and get custody, and I'll be her guardian, and we can figure this out when we're stable.
+She relented.
+She told me that she still loved me and the only reason she can't make a decision, is because she's scared I'll get in trouble.

+This is fucking heavy.

+I insisted that she wait until our emotions are in check and we can figure this out together, and assured her I'll always be with her when she needs help.
+No matter what.
+More tears, this is the worst day of my life.
+I told her she can sleep in my bed if she wants, I don't have a guest room and it's a big bed.
+I can sleep on the couch.

+She insisted that she can't be alone tonight.
+So I'm trying to post this update asap and I'm going to have a platonic nights sleep with my niece.
+Try to.

+I doubt the night is over.

+## OP
+She's asleep.
+Not sure for now long.
+Typing with one hand on the phone.
+I won't be making more posts tonight.
+I release you.
+Just know we talked for a while.
+We made a pinkie promise that I'd never leave her.
+No romantic stuff, but I did kiss her forehead.
+She will probably have nightmares and wake up.
+Night isn't over.

 # Sources
 * [Thread 1 (Archive.is)](https://archive.is/TZjH2)